bzkarimi/VASP/README.md

 ## **AIMD Calculations**:

-                       | For a molecular dynamics, we recommend the use of PREC=Normal,
-                         although PREC=Low yields often satisfactory results.
+* For MD, we recommend the use of PREC=Normal although PREC=Low yields often satisfactory results.

-MAXMIX = 40            | reuse mixer from one MD step to next
+* MAXMIX = 40, Reuse mixer from one MD step to next

-NELMIN = 4             | minimum 4 steps per time step, avoid breaking after 2 steps |
+* NELMIN = 4, Minimum 4 steps per time step, avoid breaking after 2 steps

-IBRION = 0
+* IBRION = 0

-LREAL = A
+* LREAL = A

-NSW = 10000
+* NSW = 10000

-NWRITE = 0
+* NWRITE = 0

-LCHARG = .FALSE.
+* LCHARG = .FALSE.

-LWAVE = .FALSE.
+* LWAVE = .FALSE.

-TEBEG =   2000         | Temperature begin |
+* TEBEG =   2000, Temperature begin

-TEEND =  2000          | Temperature end |
+* TEEND =  2000, Temperature end

-SMASS >= 0              | canonical (Nose) MD with XDATCAR updated every 50 steps |
+* SMASS = 0, -1,  0 = NVT-canonical (Nose) MD, -1 = NVE-micro canonical MD with temperature scaling every 50 steps

-NBLOCK = 50
+* NBLOCK = 50

-POTIM = 1.0            | timestep in fs |
+* POTIM = 1.0, timestep in fs

-SMASS = -1             | micro canonical MD with temperature scaling every 50 steps |
-NBLOCK = 50
-POTIM = 1.0
+* POTIM = 1.0

-IWAVPR = 12            | determines how orbitals and/or charge densities are extrapolated
-                         from one ionic configuration to the next configuration.
+* IWAVPR = 12, Determines how orbitals and/or charge densities are extrapolated from one ionic configuration to the next configuration.
+MD=12, relax=11
-                         MD=12, relax=11 |

-                       | Use ALGO=Very Fast (RMM-DIIS for electrons) for large molecular dynamics runs.
-                         For surface or difficult systems, you might need to increase this value to NELMIN = 8. |
+* **Note**: Use ALGO=Very Fast (RMM-DIIS for electrons) for large molecular dynamics runs.For surface or difficult systems, you might need to increase NELMIN = 8.

 ## **NEB Calculations**:

-IBRION = 1            | recommended |
+* IBRION = 1, recommended

-ALGO   = fast
+* ALGO   = fast

-ICHAIN = 0            | (int) Indicates which method to run.
-                         NEB (ICHAIN=0) is the default |
+* ICHAIN = 0, (int) Indicates which method to run.
+NEB (ICHAIN=0) is the default.

-IMAGES = 5            | (int) Number of NEB images between the fixed endpoints |
+* IMAGES = 5, (int) Number of NEB images between the fixed endpoints.

-SPRING = -5.0         | (float) The spring constant, in eV/Ang^2 between the images;
-                        negative value turns on nudging |
+* SPRING = -5.0, (float) The spring constant, in eV/Ang^2 between the images; negative value turns on nudging

-LCLIMB = .TRUE.       | Flag to turn on the climbing image algorithm |
+* LCLIMB = .TRUE., Flag to turn on the climbing image algorithm (CI-NEB)

-LTANGENTOLD = .FALSE. | Flag to turn on the old central difference tangent |
+* LTANGENTOLD = .FALSE., Flag to turn on the old central difference tangent

-LDNEB = .FALSE.       | Flag to turn on modified double nudging |
+* LDNEB = .FALSE., Flag to turn on modified double nudging

-LNEBCELL = .FALSE.    | Flag to turn on SS-NEB.
-Used with ISIF=3 and IOPT=3. |
+* LNEBCELL = .FALSE., Flag to turn on SS-NEB.
+Used with ISIF=3 and IOPT=3.

-JACOBIAN              | (Ω/N)^{1/3}N^{1/2}(real) Controls weight of lattice to atomic motion.
-                        Ω is volume and N is the number of atoms. |

 ## **Band Structure Calculations**: